-A further Quality Assurance process will be undertaken by the Senior Leadership Team to ensure that the grades awarded are generally in line with those from previous external examination series taking into account changing circumstances and contextual performance information.
+A further Quality Assurance process will be undertaken by the Senior Leadership Team to ensure that the grades awarded are generally in line with those from previous external examination series (NB These are assessments) taking into account changing circumstances and contextual performance information.
+However this must not be used to influence individual grade considerations.

 The Director will ensure that the grades awarded are generally in line with that particular subject's performance in recent years and provide a rationale for any significant variation.
+(NB These are assessments not exams).
+However while also taking into account changing circumstances and contextual performance information.

 Historical Subject Outcomes: The Centre Determined Grades should reflect the overall standards achieved in that subject over recent years (WJEC policy guidance document).
+However while also taking into account changing circumstances and contextual performance information.